Flexberry/flexberry.github.io/pages/products/flexberry-winforms/fw_flexberry-winforms-architecture.en.md

 * Business server that COM , the service data DBMS source.
 * Business server for a Web Service, the data service DBMS source.

-It may be `экзотические`, the type of the local file, but `Web` service.
+It can be exotic «and», the type of the local file, but `Web` service.

 Obviously, the use of different media gives different possibilities.
 Everything here is at the discretion of the developer.